Why Has My Honey Turned Solid? Because It’s Real!

 Return to Drizzling

 If you prefer not to mess with your favorite sweet treat and want to keep your honey dripping, simply give it a bath.
 Take a large bowl, fill it with warm water and let your honey sit until the crystals melt away.
 Sounds nice, right?
+Check out this video to see it in action.

 When your honey becomes solid or a bit crunchy, you can know that your honey hasn’t been processed or overheated in the bottling process.
-Real honey, like Nature Nate’s Raw & Unfiltered Honey, undergoes natural processes like crystallization because the honey remains 100% pure and natural!
+Real honey, like Nature Nate’s Raw & Unfiltered Honey, undergoes natural processes like crystallization, because the honey remains 100% pure and natural!